Ant2210/diverseDevs/README.md

 - 🏳️‍🌈 The project has excellent design and layout

   - The site features consistent navigation and design (such as colour scheme) across all pages.
+The colours of LGBTQIA+ friendly countries on the interactive map are randomly assigned upon page load, to represent the diversity of the community (unfriendly countries remain grey at all times).

 - 🏳️‍🌈 The project is presented to the judges in a professional manner